Appointment

 A Holter monitor is a wearable device that is used to gain information about your heart activity.
 It tracks your heart rhythm by keeping track of your heartbeat.
-The Holter test gives your cardiologist a better insight into your heart health as it monitors your heart for a longer period, mostly 24 to 48 hours, unlike a traditional ECG that is used to monitor the heart for a short period.
+The Holter Test gives your cardiologist a better insight into your heart health as it monitors your heart for a longer period, mostly 24 to 48 hours, unlike a traditional ECG that is used to monitor the heart for a short period.

 We use the most advanced Holter monitor to bring about precise readings and make sure that we do not miss a single heartbeat.